 You may study abroad for one semester in the second year.
-For more information visit Global Opportunities.
+For more information, visit the Centre for Study Abroad.

 The department's research is brought together by the Institute of Greece, Rome, and the Classical Tradition.
 It hosts distinguished scholars to give seminars and lectures, holds symposia and conferences, and cultivates international links with other scholars and organisations.

 The institute embraces research from many fields, including history of all kinds, archaeology, literary studies, art history and philosophy, and has a particular focus on research that explores the links between ancient and modern.

 Professor Mary Beard, who was awarded an honorary degree by the University in 2012, is a vice-president of the institute.